drubinstein/pokerl/content/_index.md

 ---
-title: Learning Pokemon With Reinforcement Learning
+title: Learning Pokémon With Reinforcement Learning
 type: docs
 ---

-# Learning Pokemon With Reinforcement Learning
+# Learning Pokémon With Reinforcement Learning

 Hi!
-Since 2020, I've been developing a reinforcement learning (RL) agent to beat the 1996 game Pokemon Red.
+Since 2020, I've been developing a reinforcement learning (RL) agent to beat the 1996 game Pokémon Red.
-As of February 2025, I confidently can say that I have an RL system that _can learn_ to beat Pokemon Red using minimal game knowledge with the caveat that the trained policy cannot be used to beat the game from scratch.
+As of February 2025, I confidently can say that I have an RL system that _can learn_ to beat Pokémon Red using minimal game knowledge with the caveat that the trained policy cannot be used to beat the game from scratch.
 This website acts as a journal describing my agent's current state.
-[All code is open sourced and available for you, the reader, to try.](https://github.com/thatguy11325/pokemonred_puffer)
+[All code is open sourced and available for you, the reader, to try.](https://github.com/thatguy11325/Pokémonred_puffer)

 As I improve and add to this website, I will update the changelog.
-Before you dive into the website, let me provide some background on Pokemon and my motivation for using RL.
+Before you dive into the website, let me provide some background on Pokémon and my motivation for using RL.

-## Pokemon Red Primer?
+## Pokémon Red Primer

-Pokemon Red, released in 1996, is a single player Japanese role playing game (JRPG).
+Pokémon Red, released in 1996, is a single player Japanese role playing game (JRPG).
-Players follow the journey of a new “Pokemon Trainer.”
-Players capture Pokemon “creatures” to battle against opposing Pokemon, explore the world and progress through the game’s storyline.
-Pokemon has two goals:
+Players follow the journey of a new “Pokémon Trainer.”
+Players capture Pokémon “creatures” to battle against opposing Pokémon, explore the world and progress through the game’s storyline.
+Pokémon has two goals:

-- Catch all possible Pokemon species.
+- Catch all possible Pokémon species.
 - Become the “champion.”

 Most players focus on becoming the champion, which will be the focus of my work.

-## Why Pokemon Red
+## Why Pokémon Red

-Why do I care about developing an agent to beat Pokemon with machine learning?
+Why do I care about developing an agent to beat Pokémon with machine learning?
 The answer is really a bit higher level.
 I care about solving _JRPGs_ with machine learning as a stepping stone towards AGI.
 JRPGs:

 - Involve complex reasoning and decision making.